 One Critical Step

 What have you accomplished?
 What differentiates you from other candidates?
 Often, this detail is buried in the resume when it should be highlighted.
 But far too often, job seekers leave it out entirely.
-Part of my process is to ask you to identify some specific examples that demonstrate how well you do what you do.
+Part of my process is to elicit some specific examples that demonstrate how well you do what you do.

 After I email you the first draft, we’ll discuss your feedback and incorporate that feedback into the next iteration.
 It’s important not to expect too much from the first draft; I’m trying to get a feel for your voice and how to best showcase your talents, and it’s a process.
 In most cases, one or two iterations will get us to where we are confident that the resume represents you well.
 If not, we continue writing the resume until we are both pleased with the result.

-Once the resume is close to finished, I’ll begin working on your LinkedIn profile summary.
+Once the resume is completed, I’ll begin working on your LinkedIn profile summary.

-My fee for the new resume and LinkedIn profile is $500 USD.
+My fee for the new resume and LinkedIn profile ranges from $500 – $750, although some of my clients have less complicated careers for which I charge less.
+Once you tell me about your profession and future goals, I can quote you a fee appropriate for your experience and field.
+For recent college grads whose careers are new, I charge $250.
 While I am occasionally asked how much I’d charge for the resume only, I strongly recommend not skipping that step if you’re a corporate professional.
 Read “Is LinkedIn Necessary to Get a Job” to learn why.